 Westmont College (Montecito, California) will become a member of the PacWest Conference beginning with the 2023-24 academic year.
 The school is transitioning from the NAIA’s Golden State Athletic Conference to NCAA Division 2.
 They will be eligible for NCAA championship events beginning in 2025-26 upon completion of the transition.

 2/27/23 Update: Jessup University (Rocklin, California) is seeking to move out of the NAIA and the Golden State Athletic Conference into the NCAA’s Division 2 level.
-The school submitted an application to the NCAA and, if accepted, they will be a provisional remember in 2023-24 in the PacWest Conference.
+The school submitted an application to the NCAA and, if accepted, they will be a provisional remember in 2023-24 and join the PacWest Conference in 2024-25.

 Division 3

-7/1/22 Update: Carlow University announced plans to move up to the Division 3 level although a definitive timeline has not been established.
+7/1/22 Update: Carlow University (Pittsburgh, Pennsylvania) announced plans to move up to the Division 3 level and will join the Allegheny Mountain Collegiate Conference.
 Carlow is currently a member of the USCAA and NAIA for its various athletics teams.

 Centenary College (Shreveport, Louisiana) announced they will bring back football starting with the 2024-25 season.
 Centenary had a football program from 1894 through 1941 and again in the 1960s but scrapped the sport.
 The school is a member of the Southern Collegiate Athletic Conference in most sports.
 The SCAC does not sponsor football, which means Centenary will have to find a different home for that sport.